 ● Ecc 5:1 . .
 Be not overeager to go to the House of God: more acceptable is obedience than the offering of fools, for they know nothing [but] to do wrong.

 Old Testament Judaism was built around a fully functioning Aaronic priesthood whose duty was to collect sacrifices and offerings from the people.
-But the worshippers abused the system because they lived like the Devil during most of the year and tried to make up for it with sacrifices.
+But the worshippers abused the system because they lived like the Devil during most of the year and tried to make up for it with liturgy.
 To see how God feels about that kind of religious hypocrisy, just read the first chapter of Isaiah.

 In no uncertain terms, God angrily spurned his people's offerings— their prayers, their holy days, their festivals and feast days, and yes even their sacred Sabbath observances because although they were very religious, they were, at the same time, a hard-hearted, stubborn pack of scofflaws.